omardinfo/omard.info/about/index.md

 ### ⛪ Church

 <small>*This is strictly an educational webpage and not the official webpage for the Omard Church.
-Please refer to [Facebook.com/OmardUMC](https://facebook.com/omardumc) for official information.*</small>
+Please refer to <a href="https://facebook.com/omardumc" target="_blank">Facebook.com/OmardUMC</a> for official information.*</small>

 #### 📜 Timeline